pbakanas/marketdata-cloud-demo/README.md

 # TO SETUP DEMO

-1. in the same folder as docker.compose - create a .env file with the follwing properties
+1. create a .env file with the follwing properties
 ```
 BOOTSTRAP_SERVERS=
 API_KEY=